 Through a DFID-funded programme implemented by UNOPS, PowerGen is now responsible for developing off-grid power solutions in two of Sierra Leone’s four geographic regions under a 20-year public-private partnership with the GoSL.
 InfraCo Africa will work with PowerGen, to develop this ground breaking project.

 A project company, Off-grid Power (SL) Ltd (Off-grid Power) was formed to finance, develop, construct, commission, own and operate a portfolio of solar, battery, diesel hybrid mini-grids serving up to 12,500 customers across the southern and eastern half of Sierra Leone.
 With around 85% of connections allocated to households and 15% to micro, small and medium enterprises and public institutions such as schools and health clinics, it is anticipated that the initiative will generate employment and will have a significant positive impact upon living standards in rural Sierra Leone.

-Construction is expected to begin in 2019, with mini-grids delivering first time power to rural businesses and communities in 2020.
+Construction is expected to begin in 2019, with mini-grids delivering first time power to rural businesses and communities in 2020 and 2021.

 Being developed by InfraCo Africa and PowerGen